An Easter blessing to you...

 Leviticus 23:9-14

 There is our third feast, Firstfruits (Yom Bikkerim).
-This feast is like our Easter where it is always on Sunday, but not always on the same date.
+This feast is like our Easter (named after Ishtar the sun goddess) where it is always on Sunday, but not always on the same date.
 The feast of Firstfruits is to be the day (Sunday) after the weekly Sabbath (Saturday) that falls within the seven days.
 There are other historic and Biblical details that are needed but I will fit them in as we walk through the story.

-So, let's begin the story starting on Sunday morning, April 5th, 30 AD (this was Nisan 10 that started the evening before).
-I will lead with what Jesus did and said, and follow with how it all was fulfilled in blue text.
+So, let's begin the story starting on Sunday morning (this was Aviv/Nisan 10 that started the evening before).
+I will lead with what Jesus did and said, and follow with what was fulfilled in blue text.

-Jesus rode from the Mount of Olives into Jerusalem through the Eastern Gate on a donkey.
-This is the only gate that leads directly to the Temple mount.
-It is also called the Golden Gate and the Gate of Mercy.
-This is the first time Jesus allowed Himself to be publicly called God as the crowd sang the Halal from Psalms.
+Jesus, or as He was named in Hebrew, Yahshua, rode from the Mount of Olives into Jerusalem on a donkey - probably through the Eastern Gate since this is the only gate that leads directly to the Temple mount.
+The crowd sang the Hallel from Psalms.

 Blessed is he who comes in the name of the Lord [YHWH]!